mwaylabs/generator-m-ionic/README.md

 #### gulp watch-build
-builds into www and watches version in www.
+Builds into www and watches version in www.
 Good for debugging your build!
 ```
 gulp watch-build
 ```

 #### gulp --cordova 'run any command'
-local wrapper for cordova cli (won't use global install to be compatible with generated project).
+A local wrapper for cordova cli (won't use global install to be compatible with generated project).
 For instance instead of running `cordova plugins ls` you'd write the following to list all the installed plugins:
 ```
 gulp --cordova 'plugin ls'
 ```